 Your Gray mail List gets you more than you'd think

-An experiment conducted by Inbound Mantra involved emailing contacts on the gray mail list.
+An experiment conducted by Inbound Mantra (HubSpot Partner)involved emailing contacts on the gray mail list.
 We sent across an eBook landing page and ended up with 13 more submissions (13 contacts that were marked gray due to lack of activity).
 Further on, we tried using a third party email sending software (other than HubSpot) to a bunch of our contacts and ended up getting 9 more submissions.
 Of the re-engaged contacts, 2 went further on and got product demos.
 So, make sure to interact with that gray mail list every now and then.

 Your form type REALLY impacts your conversion rate